googleapis/ruby-spanner-activerecord/examples/snippets/timestamp-data-type/README.md

-# Sample - Date Data Type
+# Sample - Timestamp Data Type

-This example shows how to use the `DATE` data type with the Spanner ActiveRecord adapter.
-A `DATE` is a timezone-independent date.
-It does not designate a specific point in time, such as for example UTC midnight of the date.
+This example shows how to use the `TIMESTAMP` data type with the Spanner ActiveRecord adapter.
+A `TIMESTAMP` represents a specific point in time.
+Cloud Spanner always stores the timestamp in UTC, and it is not possible to include a specific timezone in a timestamp value in Cloud Spanner.
+Instead, a separate column containing a timezone can be used if your application needs to store both a timestamp and a timezone.
+This sample shows how to do this.
-If you create a timezone-specific date/time object in Ruby and assign it to a `DATE` attribute, all time and timezone information will be lost after saving and reloading the object.

-Use the `TIMESTAMP` data type for attributes that represent a specific point in time.

 ## Running the Sample